MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgUserDriveItemSubscription.md

 The set of subscriptions on the item.
 Only supported on the root of a drive.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserDriveItemSubscription](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgUserDriveItemSubscription?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)